 The following information is taken from the Sand Hill Watershed District Watershed

-Management Plan ().
+Management Plan (Approved January 2012).
 The geology of the Red River Basin and the SHRWD, as a microcosm, consist of glacial lake deposits, lakeshore deposits, till and a small amount of ice contact deposits overlying the bedrock.
 Bedrock in the east part of the basin consists of Precambrian, undifferentiated igneous, and metamorphic rock.
 Bedrock in the west part of the basin consists of a small band of Cretaceous, fine grained sandstone and shell.
 Clay and silt lake deposits dominate the Lake Agassiz plain bordering the Red River of the North.
 A transition zone between the lake plain and the glacial moraine areas is formed by lakeshore deposits, delta sand, and gravel.

 Species of wildlife hunted in the area include whitetail deer, waterfowl, pheasants, and ruffed grouse.
 The hunting of waterfowl is attractive because many ducks and geese are produced locally in the SHRWD’s numerous prairie potholes, and the watershed lies in the path of the Mississippi flyway.
 Geese, mallards, wood ducks, and blue-winged teal are most common in the pothole area.